mahmoudparsian/data-warehousing/syllabus/week07-Silver-Layer/week07_slides.md

 ## Validation Logic

 Check that:

-- the table still has expected volume
+- The table still has expected volume

-- the metric is not NULL
+- The metric is not NULL

-- categories collapsed properly
+- Categories collapsed properly

-- the distribution is reasonable
+- The distribution is reasonable

 ---